kyma-project/kyma/docs/kyma/12-08-connect-external-application.md

 namespace: orders-service
 spec:
 repositories:
-- url: github.com/sap/xf-addons//addons/index.yaml
+- url: github.com/sap/xf-addons/addons/index.yaml
 EOF
 ```
-   > **NOTE:** The `index.yaml` file is an addons manifest with APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.
+   > **NOTE:** The `index.yaml` file is a manifest for APIs of SAP Marketing Cloud, SAP Cloud for Customer, and SAP Commerce Cloud applications.

 2. Check if the AddonsConfiguration CR was created.
 The CR phase should state `Ready`: